erick-ch/erick-ch/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"> Hi, I'm Erick!

-I'm a frontend developer with over 4 years of experience, passionate about creating intuitive and efficient interfaces.
+I'm a web developer with over 4 years of experience, passionate about creating intuitive and efficient interfaces.
 I love working with modern technologies and building solutions that make a positive impact. 🚀

 ## 🌟 About me
 - 🎯 Frontend Developer specialized in Angular and Angular Material.